top of page

 1977

-Experience Unlimited's Free Yourself: A Funky Debut That Paved the Way for Go-Go
+Experience Unlimited's Free Yourself: Debut Album Preceding Go-Go

-This post is about Experience Unlimited's (E.U.) debut album, "Free Yourself," released in 1977.
-While E.U. is known for pioneering go-go music later on, "Free Yourself" captures their early, classic funk sound.
+This is about Experience Unlimited's (E.U.) debut album, "Free Yourself," released in 1977.
+While E.U. is later known for go-go development, "Free Yourself" documents their early funk period.

 Not feeling like reading?
 That's alright! 😎 Here is “Functus” with its super catchy groove. 🔊

-The album is quite enjoyable—an example of classic funk, the band's early sound before they become pioneers of go-go in the late 1970s and early 1980s. 🎤
+The album represents 1970s funk, the band's early sound before they developed go-go in the late 1970s and early 1980s. 🎤

 Songs like 'Functus' and 'It's All Imagination' bring in a touch of the psychedelic vibes that were big back then, giving the album this unique sound. 🎶

 My favorite is 'Functus,' an energetic, foot-tapping track that really brings out the band's funky side.
-The groove is super catchy, a prime example of what makes 70s funk so irresistible. 🔥
+It has the distinctive 1970s funk groove. 🔥

 Gülben - 05/2024